mkohl98/RattleCache/README.md

 cache.add("large_data_1", large_data_1)

-# The large data entry will be automatically serialized when it is added to the cache

 # Retrieve the large data entry from the cache, it will be deserialized automatically
 retrieved_data = cache.get("large_data_1")
 ```